bjpop/gurita/docsrc/count.rst

        :width: 600px
        :height: 600px
        :align: center
-       :alt: Count plot showing the frequency of the categorical values in the embark_town feature from the titanic.csv file, with specific order
+       :alt: Count plot showing the frequency of the categorical values in the embark_town column from the titanic.csv file, with specific order

 |

 .. _count_hue:

-Grouping features with hue
+Grouping columns with hue
 --------------------------

 .. code-block::

   --hue COLUMN

-The feature being counted can be grouped based on another categorical feature using the ``--hue`` argument.
+The column being counted can be grouped based on another categorical column using the ``--hue`` argument.

-In the following example the counts of the ``embark_town`` feature are grouped by the ``class`` feature from the titanic data set:
+In the following example the counts of the ``embark_town`` column are grouped by the ``class`` column from the titanic data set:

 .. code-block:: bash